awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 We recommend the following process when upgrading an Aurora PostgreSQL DB cluster:

-1. **Have a version\-compatible parameter group ready** – If you are using a custom DB instance or DB cluster parameter group, you have two options:
+1. Have a version\-compatible parameter group ready\.

+   If you are using a custom DB instance or DB cluster parameter group, you have two options:
-   + You can specify the default DB instance and/or DB cluster parameter group for the new DB engine version\.
+   + Specify the default DB instance, DB cluster parameter group, or both for the new DB engine version\.
-   +  Or you can create your own custom parameter group for the new DB engine version\.
+   + Create your own custom parameter group for the new DB engine version\.

-   If you associate a new DB instance or DB cluster parameter group as a part of the upgrade request, you must reboot the database after the upgrade completes to apply the parameters\.
-If an instance needs to be rebooted to apply the parameter group changes, the instance's parameter group status shows `pending-reboot`\.
+   If you associate a new DB instance or DB cluster parameter group as a part of the upgrade request, make sure to reboot the database after the upgrade completes to apply the parameters\.
+If a DB instance needs to be rebooted to apply the parameter group changes, the instance's parameter group status shows `pending-reboot`\.
 You can view an instance's parameter group status in the console or by using a CLI command such as [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) or [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html)\.

-1. **Check for unsupported usage:**
+1. Check for unsupported usage:
-   + **Prepared transactions** – Commit or roll back all open prepared transactions before attempting an upgrade\.
+   + Commit or roll back all open prepared transactions before attempting an upgrade\.
 You can use the following query to verify that there are no open prepared transactions on your instance\.

      ```
      SELECT count(*) FROM pg_catalog.pg_prepared_xacts;
      ```
-   + **Reg\* data types** – Remove all uses of the *reg\** data types before attempting an upgrade\.
+   + Remove all uses of the *reg\** data types before attempting an upgrade\.
 Except for `regtype` and `regclass`, you can't upgrade the *reg\** data types\.
-The pg\_upgrade utility can''t persist this data type, which is used by Amazon Aurora to do the upgrade\.
+The pg\_upgrade utility can’t persist this data type, which is used by Amazon Aurora to do the upgrade\.
 For more information about the pg\_upgrade utility, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html)\.

      To verify that there are no uses of unsupported *reg\** data types, use the following query for each database\.